Moneyball (film): Release

 Moneyball premiered at the Toronto International Film Festival on September 9, 2011, and was released theatrically on September 23, 2011, by Columbia Pictures.
 The film was also released on DVD and Blu-ray on December 6, 2011, by Sony Pictures Home Entertainment.

+Reception

 Box office

 Moneyball grossed $75.6 million in the United States and Canada and $34.6 million in other territories for a worldwide total of $110.2 million, against a production budget of $50 million.
 The film grossed $19.5 million from 2,993 theaters in its opening weekend, finishing second at the box office behind the 3D re-release of The Lion King.
 In its second weekend it grossed $12 million (a drop of only 38.3%), again finishing second.

 Critical response

 On Rotten Tomatoes, Moneyball holds an approval rating of 94% based on 265 reviews, with an average rating of 8.00/10.
 The website's critical consensus reads: "Director Bennett Miller, along with Brad Pitt and Jonah Hill, take a niche subject and turn it into a sharp, funny, and touching portrait worthy of baseball lore."
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 42 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
 The film appeared on 35 critics' top-ten lists for the best films of 2011, with two critics ranking it first and another ranking it second.